Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Interpretability analysis of cell imaging data

-Next, we delved deeper into examining a single feature direction, which we chose because it demonstrated a clear biological relationship.
-This feature is strongly correlated with gene knockouts from the \textit{adherens junctions} pathway, a label from the functional gene perturbation group from Task~(5) (\S~\ref{sec:classification_tasks}).
-The \textit{adherens junctions} connect cell membranes to cytoskeletal elements and form cell-cell adhesions; they can be thought of as ``glue proteins'' that stick cells together to maintain tissue integrity.
+We continue by focusing on a single feature which demonstrated a clear biological relationship.
+This feature is strongly correlated with gene knockouts from the \textit{adherens junctions} pathway, a label from the functional gene perturbation group from Task (5) (\S~\ref{sec:classification_tasks}).
+The \textit{adherens junctions} are simple to visually interpret as their function is to connect cell membranes to cytoskeletal elements and form cell-cell adhesions; they can be thought of as ``glue proteins'' that stick cells together to maintain tissue integrity.

-The visualization of several microscopy images strongest correlated with this feature direction reflected this disrupted cellular morphology (Figure~\ref{fig:visual_aj}).
-The composite images comprise of small, bright and isolated cells which appear unable to establish proper connections with the neighboring cells (Figure~\ref{fig:visual_aj}, $1^{st}$ column).
-Note that despite the similar appearance, the images do not originate from the perturbation of a single gene, but rather from a group of genes related in a functional family (Task~\ref{sec:classification_tasks}).